techpines/asset-rack/README.md

 # Batteries Included

 The above assets are simple to say the least, but we have some professional grade assets included.

-Here is our complete list of assets currently available:

 #### For Stylesheets
 * [Less]() - Compile less assets, ability to use dependencies, gzip, minification.